johnbe4/getSeoSitemap/readme.txt

 getSeoSitemap v1.1 README

-Php library to get the sitemap.
+Php library to get sitemap.
 It crawls a whole website checking all internal and external links.

 ###################################################################################################